 Hi, My Name is, Um…

 Let’s say you walk into a grocery store, and you want to buy a can of Campbell’s chicken noodle soup.
 But on the shelf, you discover that there are 10 different cans of chicken noodle soup with 10 different logos and packaging designs that all claim to be Campbell’s.
-Which one do you buy?
-Why do they all look different?
-How do you know you’re getting the same product you purchased last time, or the same product you know others have purchased?
+You would have some questions, right?
 Or would you just avoid the time it takes to sort through this and pick up a different brand that wasn’t giving you such mixed signals?
 This experience would be confusing, and maybe make you feel somewhat skeptical or frustrated or like you were wasting your time on a simple task.

 Now imagine this is your website.
 A potential client came looking for something specific, and instead they are distracted or frustrated by the mixed signals they are getting from your inconsistent images and brand.
 Your site is your virtual storefront or office, where you and your products or services are on display to the public.
 Your digital shelves and displays should be organized, pristine, consistent, and clear about your brand.
 You don’t want a potential client visiting to be distracted by dark, slightly blurry, or off-brand images, especially when it comes to your headshots.